• As low as $428/Night

 • Approximately 2148 square feet

-Always Supplied, complimentary linens and made beds!
+Always Included, complimentary linens and made beds!
 Looking for an oceanfront Nags Head hideaway?
 Look no further than Beach Music!
 This Nags Head condo features 3 bedrooms, 2 bathrooms, and is sure to give you and your family the calming vacation you deserve.
 At Beach Music, you're close to the best that Nags Head has to offer.
 Go shopping at the Nags Head Outlets, learn about the local sea life and fishing culture at Jennette's Pier, and even grab a bite to eat at Dune Burger or Owens'; two of the most historic eateries on the OBX.
 Plus, Beach Music is an oceanfront condo, giving you direct access to the pristine shores of Nags Head and simple, no fuss beach days.

-Inside this cavernous Outer Banks condo, you'll find an open living area complete with flat screen TV and plenty of seating for relaxing after a fun filled beach day.
+Inside this roomy Outer Banks condo, you'll find an open living area complete with flat screen TV and plenty of seating for relaxing after a fun filled beach day.
 When it's time for dinner, you can prepare your own, home cooked meals in the well-equipped kitchen.
 With plenty of counter space, the master chef in your family will have a field day.
 The breakfast bar seats 4 and the dining room table seats 6 so everybody has a space to eat together.
 When you want to take advantage of the salty air and the sound of crashing waves, head to the furnished covered deck.
-It's the ideal place to savor your morning cup of coffee!
-The King Master Bedroom features access to the covered deck along with a sizable, private bathroom with hottub tub.
+It's the ideal place to appreciate your morning cup of coffee!
+The King Master Bedroom features access to the covered deck along with a huge, private bathroom with hottub tub.
 A Queen bedroom and a bedroom with a Pyramid Bunk and twin bed round out sleeping arrangements for your crew.
 Beach Music is the ideal home for those looking to get a taste of true, Outer Banks beach life!

 AMENITIES: